tfwis/bbsubset/README.md

 ## The workflow

-* Step1: Prepere your candidate DNA barcode pool
+* Step1: Prepare your candidate DNA barcode pool
 * Step2: Extract the well-balanced subset from the pool

 ## Tutorial